 2. Poor conversion rates

-Session replay tools give you a lot of detail on what’s happening on your site, which helps with CRO (conversion rate optimization).
+Session replay tools give you a lot of detail on what’s happening on your site, which helps in understanding conversion rates and in CRO (conversion rate optimization).
 From the observations in the session recordings, you can hypothesize and test (through A/B testing) possible solutions for boosting conversions.

 3. No context while supporting customers